hrynkevych/hrynkevych/README.md

 **Self-employed, Full Stack Developer**
 *August 2022 - August 2023*

-- contributed to the development of a React application for a local client;

 - built and showcased React web applications for personal portfolio of projects in my GitHub;

 - gained proficiency in JavaScript (TypeScript), HTML, CSS, and related frameworks through hands-on development;